The world’s most trusted guide to problems in English

 - Is unless the same as not?

-This book is intended for higher-level students of English and teachers.
+Practical English Usage intends to provide a resource for higher-level students of English and teachers.
 Being a reference book, it contains information at various levels, ranging from relatively simple points to quite tricky problems.

 - Contents Overview